albush/the-chopper/README.md

 The Chopper is a (increasingly complex) script to cut a single video file into shorter video files, based on a list of cut points.
 This is a work in progress, and I'm not sure it will completely work for everyone.

+## Why?

+I have over 150 videos of conversations with subject matter experts.
+The conversations run about an hour each.
+Within each hour are about 10 much shorter clips that can address specific questions, issues, and best practices.
+I want to be able to take the full video backlog and cut out those highlights.
+With 150+ videos, that requires some programatic intervention.
+Thus, The Chopper.

 ## Requirements

 - [ffmpeg](https://ffmpeg.org/download.html)